MrTin/bigbank-client/README.md

 ## Usage
 Endpoint requests will return a `Bigbank::Client::Result` which you can work with as if it was an Enumerable.

-Example:
+All but the following methods on a will be passed on to the resulting body:
+- `#success?`
+- `#errors?`
+- `#response` access the underlying Faraday request object (see github.com/lostisland/faraday).

+### Example result
 ```ruby
 fields = Bigbank::Client::Fields.all
 #=> <Bigbank::Client::Result:0x007fc7698a3b48>

 fields.each { |field| puts field }
 ```

-All but the following methods on a `Bigbank::Client::Result` will be passed on to the resulting body:
-- `#response` access the underlying Faraday request object (see github.com/lostisland/faraday).
-- `#success?`
-- `#errors?`

 ## Supported endpoints
 ### Fields